 2013—The White Feather Foundation provided funding to help Kamainja Panashekung, a senior shaman of the Waiwai tribe who resides on the Brazil-Suriname border in the northeast Amazon, construct an ethno-education school where he has begun holding regular classes for students on medicinal plants and traditional medicine.
 He has also coordinated with other village elders to provide students with instruction in traditional agriculture, oral history, music, and handicrafts.

-In March 2014, Julian traveled to the Kogi indigenous people’s territory on the north coast of Colombia.
-The experience inspired the WFF to contribute funds toward the Kogi’s endeavour for land acquisition.
+2014—In March, Julian traveled to the Kogi indigenous people’s territory on the north coast of Colombia.
+The experience inspired The White Feather Foundation to contribute funds toward the Kogi’s endeavour for land acquisition.

-The ongoing project, sponsored by WFF and ACT’s board members, aims to empower the Kogi to reclaim 54 pilgrimage sites along the Línea Negra.
+The ongoing project, sponsored by The White Feather Foundation and the Amazon Conservation Team’s board members, empowered the Kogi to reclaim 54 pilgrimage sites along the Línea Negra.
 The “black line” symbolically marks Kogi territory and runs along the Caribbean Sea and through the Sierra Nevada de Santa Marta mountain range.
 These sites are threatened by poorly‐planned development schemes and illicit crop cultivation.

-photo credit: Amazon Conservation Team
+—Mark Plotkin, Ph.D., Amazon Conservation Team President

 Photos © Julian Lennon, 2014

 - Love This

 - Facebook Messenger